mlvhub/quant-learning/README.md

 ## TODO

-1. Migrate to `uv` for Python project management
+1. Evaluate `uv` for Python project management and migrate if better than `pipenv`